PlayVoice/lora-svc/README.md

 ## Train

-- 1 Data preparation, segment the audio into less than 30S (recommended about 10S/you need not follow the end of the sentence), convert the sampling rate to 16000Hz, and put the audio data in `./data_svc/waves`
+- 1 Data preparation, segment the audio into less than 30S (recommended about 10S/you need not follow the end of the sentence)

+    convert the sampling rate to `16000Hz`, and put the audio data in `./data_svc/waves-16k`

+    convert the sampling rate to `48000Hz`, and put the audio data in `./data_svc/waves-48k`

     > I think you can handle~~~

 - 2 Download the timbre encoder: [Speaker-Encoder by @mueller91](https://drive.google.com/drive/folders/15oeBYf6Qn1edONkVLXe82MzdIi3O_9m3) , unzip the file, put `best_model.pth.tar` into the directory `speaker_pretrain/`

     Extract the timbre of each audio file

-    > python svc_preprocess_speaker.py ./data_svc/waves ./data_svc/speaker
+    > python svc_preprocess_speaker.py ./data_svc/waves-16k ./data_svc/speaker

 - 3 Download the whisper model multiple [multiple language medium model](https://openaipublic.azureedge.net/main/whisper/models/345ae4da62f9b3d59415adc60127b97c714f32e89e936602e85993674d08dcb1/medium.pt), make sure the download is `medium.pt` , put it in the folder `whisper_pretrain/` , and extract the content code of each audio

     > sudo apt update && sudo apt install ffmpeg

-    > python svc_preprocess_ppg.py -w ./data_svc/waves -p ./data_svc/whisper
+    > python svc_preprocess_ppg.py -w ./data_svc/waves-16k -p ./data_svc/whisper

 - 4 Extract the pitch and generate the training file `filelist/train.txt` at the same time, cut the first 5 items of the train to make `filelist/eval.txt`